Rudolf Ising: Personal life

-Ising was born in Kansas City, Missouri on August 7, 1903.
+Rudolf Carl Ising was born in Kansas City, Missouri on August 7, 1903.

 He was married twice, first to Maxine Jennings between 1936 until their divorce in 1940, and later to Cynthia Westlake from 1941 until his death, with whom he had a son, Rudolf Ising, Jr.

 Ising died of cancer in Newport Beach on 18 July 1992 and is buried at Pacific View Memorial Park in California.

 Career

-Ising spent his teenage years working at a photographic studio before joining Walt Disney's Laugh-O-Gram studio alongside other Kansas City youths.
-He soon became close friends with Hugh Harman, with whom he attempted to do a series of Arabian Nights-inspired cartoons after Disney left for Hollywood in the wake of the bankruptcy of his original studio before rejoining him in 1923 to work in his Alice Comedies.
+Ising spent his teenage years working at a photographic studio before joining Walt Disney's Laugh-O-Gram Studio alongside other Kansas City youths.
+He soon became close friends with Hugh Harman, with whom he attempted to do a series of Arabian Nights-inspired cartoons after Disney left for Hollywood in the wake of the bankruptcy of his original studio before rejoining him in 1923 to work on his Alice Comedies.
 After Disney had a falling out with Charles Mintz over budgets in 1928, Ising, alongside most of the crew, opted to join the latter to continue the production of Disney's Oswald the Lucky Rabbit cartoons.

 Following Universal's terminating Mintz's contract in 1929, Ising and Harman created their own cartoon studio which made a brief audition film featuring Bosko, a character created by Harman.
 In this film, Ising portrays a cartoonist who draws Bosko, who constantly pesters him before being sent back into the inkwell.
 Soon thereafter, Harman-Ising Pictures gained a contract with Leon Schlesinger at Warner Bros. to produce cartoons beginning with 1930's Sinkin' in the Bathtub, which launched the Looney Tunes series.
 Ising eventually directed the first Merrie Melodies beginning in 1931, this being a series of heavily musical cartoons that initially featured recurring characters, the first of which, Foxy, bore such a resemblance to Mickey Mouse that Walt Disney asked Ising to stop using the character after three shorts.
 His voice was often featured on several of these early cartoons, mostly as deep-voiced villains or caricaturing celebrities of the era.

 Budgetary disagreements severed Harman-Ising Pictures' relationship with Schlesinger by 1933, after which the company outsourced a number of cartoons for Van Beuren Studios.
 In 1934, they signed a contract with Metro-Goldwyn-Mayer to create a new series of cartoons under the Happy Harmonies moniker.
 Just like they had done at WB, Ising made one-shot musical comedies while Harman mostly directed shorts featuring a revamped Bosko.
 Ising's The Old Plantation, released in September 1935, was the first non-Disney cartoon filmed in the new three-strip Technicolor process after Disney's exclusive contract lapsed (not counting Ted Esbaugh's unreleased The Wizard of Oz cartoon in 1933).